 As the result of the Bond Bank issuing tax-exempt debt, it is required to prepare arbitrage rebate calculations for each series of bonds outstanding and remit payment to the Internal Revenue Service every five years.
-The Bond Bank's policy is to prepare and review the calculations annually for financial statement purposes.
+The Bond Bank's policy is to review the calculations annually for financial statement purposes.
 The Bond Bank has hired an outside firm to calculate arbitrage rebate liability and required payments.

-Since its inception, the Bond Bank issued bonds for its non guaranteed program pursuant to a General Resolution adopted on December 1, 1978, as amended from time to time (the "1978 Resolution").
+Since its inception, the Bond Bank has issued bonds for its non guaranteed program pursuant to a General Resolution adopted on December 1, 1978, as amended from time to time (the "1978 Resolution").
 Over the years, the 1978 Resolution had grown increasingly obsolete.
 On July 14, 2005, the Bond Bank adopted a new General Resolution (the "2005 Resolution").
-While substantially similar to the 1978 Resolution, the 2005 Resolution contains a number of improvements, including a flexible reserve fund sizing requirement, wholesale changes in permitted investments, the ability to meet its reserve fund requirement with surety bond policies and other credit facilities, and a streamlined approach to calling bonds for early redemption.
-In management's view, the 2005 Resolution will enhance the Bond Bank's ability to market its bonds and streamline the administration of its program.
-Bonds issued under the 2005 Resolution are separately secured from all other bonds of the Bond Bank, including those issued under the 1978 Resolution.
+While substantially similar to the 1978 Resolution, the 2005 Resolution contained a number of improvements, including a flexible reserve fund sizing requirement, wholesale changes in permitted investments, and the ability to meet its reserve fund requirement with surety bond policies and other credit facilities, and a streamlined approach to calling bonds for early redemption.
+The Bond Bank has issued eight series of bonds under the terms of the 2005 Resolution, totaling \$295,571,000.
+Bonds issued under the 1978 Resolution are separately secured from all other bonds of the Bond Bank, including those issued under the 1978 Resolution.
 The adoption of the 2005 Resolution has not resulted in any substantive change to the Bond Bank's overall program.